-The Spotlight Award is for podcasts with 30,000 downloads or greater per episode within a month of release.
+The Spotlight Award is for podcasts with 20,000 downloads or greater per episode.
 It is free to enter when you submit to any standard category - just opt-in on the Your Details page.

 Conflict of Interest: individuals or companies directly involved in production, judging and/or sponsorship of these Awards must alert us to any conflicts.
 We may choose to exclude an entry in certain categories; any potential conflicts of interest will be decided by the independent Chair of Judges.